-Figure 35.
+Figure 2.
 Temperature profile values correspond to the base case operating conditions of a PEM fuel cell.

-Figure 36.
-Experimental data (markers) for the swelling expansion in the membrane and the polynomial curve fit (solid lines) to these data points as a function of humidity and temperature, plotted for four constant temperatures for Nafion® [19].
+Figure 3.
+Experimental data (markers) for the swelling expansion in the membrane and the polynomial curve fit (solid lines) to these data points as a function of humidity and temperature, Nafion® [19].